 These accounts usually allow unlimited withdrawals per month and provide a debit card for ATMs and purchases.
 Most checking accounts also give you check-writing privileges, so you can write paper checks to pay your rent or other expenses.
 Online bill pay and money transfer services like Zelle are popular features as well.

 You can have a checking account at a bank or a credit union.
 While fees vary by institution and account type, some examples include monthly maintenance fees and ATM fees.
 However, the best checking accounts either have no monthly fees or waive them if you meet certain balance or deposit requirements.
-Some, like the SoFi Checking account, even pay interest.
+Some, like the SoFi Checking and Savings account, even pay interest.

 Money market accounts combine the perks of an interest-bearing account with check-writing privileges, a debit card, or both.
 They can be an appealing option for storing your savings while still maintaining flexibility for purchases.